pixbi/duplo/README.md

 4. Apply Closure Compiler with advanced optimizations on the built JavaScript.
     Any error would stop the process here and fixes should be applied before retrying.
+5. Apply any transformation for further uglification
-5. Scan through the `app/` directory and write all relevant file references to `components.json`
+6. Scan through the `app/` directory and write all relevant file references to `components.json`
-6. Bump the respective version
+7. Bump the respective version
-7. Commit to git
+8. Commit to git
-8. Checkout the `master` branch and merge `develop` into `master`
+9. Checkout the `master` branch and merge `develop` into `master`
-9. Apply the new version as a new git tag
+10. Apply the new version as a new git tag
-10. Checkout the `develop` branch again
+11. Checkout the `develop` branch again

 ## Technologies